karimra/gnmic/docs/user_guide/event_processors/event_trigger.md

-The `event-trigger` processor, triggers an action if the configured condition evaluates to `true`.
+The `event-trigger` processor takes event messages as input and triggers a list of actions (sequentially) if a configured condition evaluates to `true`.

 The condition is evaluated using the the Golang implementation of [jq](https://github.com/itchyny/gojq) with the event message as a `json` input.